BY GEORGE ORWELL

 “This is a flawless production, with flawless performances from the cast of five.
 In fact, I couldn’t fault anything about it, and the fact that I was almost physically sick with tension and terror says as much about Michael Futcher and his cast as it does about the power of George Orwell to chill us to the bone.”
 A Little Gossip, Allison Coates

-“shake & stir have done a stunning job realizing this work for the stage… This show gets into your head… This is Brisbane’s theatre at its finest.”
+“shake & stir have done a stunning job realising this work for the stage… This show gets into your head… This is Brisbane’s theatre at its finest.”
 Theatre People

 “shake & stir’s ability to bring classic, world changing literature to the main stage is double-plus awesome.
 It’s rare to see a book adaptation that feels whole and complete in its own right.”
 Aussie Theatre